 - ¼ cup pistachios

 Wash and dry the greens and add them to a serving bowl large enough to mix the salad.

 Cut the grapefruits into "supremes."
 This is a way of removing the skin and all of the membranes that surround the flesh to make pretty slices.
-To cut the supremes: On a cutting board, use a paring knife to cut about 1/2-inch off the top and bottom of each grapefruit.
-Now, to remove the skin, set the grapefruits down on one of their flat surfaces and use the knife, moving downwards into the fruit and cutting only slightly into the flesh.
-Once you've removed all of the skin, use the paring knife to slice on each side of each grapefruit segment and gently lift it out with the knife.
+To cut the supremes: On a cutting board, use a paring knife to cut about ½-inch off the top and bottom of each grapefruit.
+To remove the skin, set the grapefruits down on one of their flat surfaces and use the knife, moving downwards into the fruit and cutting only slightly into the flesh, to cut it off.
+Then use the paring knife to slice on each side of each grapefruit segment and gently lift it out with the knife.
 Add the supremes to the bowl with the greens as you go and save the remaining parts of the grapefruits!
-(It's where the juice for the dressing will come from!).
 (Here's a photographic guide for cutting the supremes.)

 Drizzle 1 teaspoon of honey over the pistachio nuts and stir to coat them.
 Set aside.

 In a small mixing bowl, squeeze the excess juices from the grapefruit leftovers to equal ¼ cup.
 Whisk in the mustard, remaining 1 teaspoon of the honey, and the salt.
 Gradually whisk in the oil and then season to taste with freshly ground black pepper.
 Set aside.

 Add the desired amount of dressing to the salad and toss it well.
 Then top with the honey-pistachios.